0LIFR1/ml-pred-analytics-paym-dflts/README.md

 ## About The Project

 Sponsor / client: Large communication, IT and entertainment company\
-Year: 2019\
 Staus: Test

+Summary:\
 Sometimes customers make purchases the they cannot or do not want to pay for.
 This leads to a direct loss of money for the the company (project sponsor).
 In order to minimize such bad debts, a machine learning model was implemented in SAP HANA.
 This model predicts the likelihood of bad debts based on customer demographics and transactions made.
-Based on the the result, measures may be taken (e.g. lowder purchase limit).
+Based on the the result, measures may be taken (e.g. lower purchase limit).

 Goals:
 - Build, train and compare different machine learning models
 - Compare best model to existing SAP HANA model (ROC-AUC score)
 - Create new features (feature engineering)

+Machine learning algorithm:
+- Binary classification / supervised learning

 ### Workflow
 ![alt text](https://github.com/0LIFR1/pred-analytics-paym-dflts/blob/main/workflow.png)

-Supervised Learning and Binary Classification
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Data
-Relevant data is exported from the company's datawarehouse in three files
+Relevant data is exported from the company's datawarehouse into three files

 | File | No. of attr. | No. of rec |
 | --------------- | --------------- | --------------- |
 | Data (transactions) | 4 | > 28 mio |
 | Demographics (customer information) | 62 | > 500 k |
 | Merchants (merchants information) | 3 | 595 |

 ### Initial Data Preparation